Critiquing contemporary urbanism through obsoletion.

 Stored Potential began as a desire to do something with a grain elevator that had become visual white noise to 76,000 daily passing commuters on I-80.
 After interstate expansion removed a direct off-ramp, it became inconvenient for farmers to deliver grain.
 The rail was removed, the elevator sat empty for decades, and it slowly became described as an ‘eyesore’ until local rock climbers stepped in and cleaned it up for climbing activities.
 Meanwhile, we wondered if this marker of urban transformation, situated half-way between downtown and westward suburban expansion could become a canvas for artists’ perspectives about the region’s built environment?
-What would artists have to say if given a 20’x80′ canvas to tell the world?
+What would artists have to say if given a 20’x80′ canvas?
 The owners agreed to support our idea of temporarily transforming the exterior with large, fabric mesh banners, leading to a collaboration among artists, foundations, city agencies, landowners, organizations, sponsoring corporations and individuals, neighborhood associations, and countless volunteers.

 Stored Potential 1: Land Use, Food, and Agriculture